Law Guide to Intoxication Manslaughter

 Each charge of intoxication manslaughter applies only to one victim.
 Therefore, if two people are killed as a result of an intoxicated accident, two charges of intoxication manslaughter are attached.
 In addition, each penalty for intoxication manslaughter can be stacked on top of the other.
 These penalties combined are allowed to exceed the maximum sentence of twenty years for a single offense.

+There are several possible legal defenses for someone wrongly accused of intoxication manslaughter.
 It is important to note that intoxication manslaughter is considered a strict liability offense.
 Guilt for this offense is attached even if the death is caused by accident or mistake.
 Mental state, or mens rea, does not apply when considering the culpability for this crime.
-The most common defense to this crime is to claim that a person was not intoxicated when the accident occurred.
+The most common defense to this type of charge in Court is for the defense counsel to claim that the person was not intoxicated when the accident occurred.